leodeslf/leaf/summs/ux/ux-foundations-ixd/ixd.md

 ### Clicking and tapping

 * The most familiar and frequent interactions with easily recognized outcomes.
-* Tapping on screens is more direct than using a mause.
+* Tapping on screens is more direct than using a mouse.

 ### Signals and cues